-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
-The audit disclosed no instances of noncompliance which were material to the financial statements. - 4.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+The audit reported one significant deficiency in the internal controls over financial reporting (2024-1), which was considered to be a material weakness. - 3.
+The audit disclosed one instance of noncompliance (2024-1) which was material to the financial statements. - 4.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
 An unmodified opinion report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
 The audit disclosed no audit findings which are required to be reported under Uniform Guidance, 2 CFR 200.51(a). - 7.
-Programs determined to be major are the COVID-19 Education Stabilization Fund-ESSER/CARES Act Programs (84.425D, 84.425U, 93.323) which were not clustered in determination. - 8.
+Programs determined to be major were the COVID-19 Education Stabilization Fund-ESSER Programs (84.425U) and the US Department of Energy Renew America's Schools Program (84.086), which were not clustered in determination, and the Child Nutrition Programs (10.553, 10.555), which were clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
 The auditee was determined not to be a low-risk auditee.